UPCOMING CLASS DATES:

 Grasp the physiology and pathology of decompression sickness and air embolism injuries.
 Discover about the effects of nitrogen narcosis and oxygen toxicity and how they play a major role in technical diving operations.

-Learn how to do a neurological assessment of a diving casualty and understand the importance of oxygen administration, information gathering and efficient communication and coordination with local rescue agencies.
-Find out what is done with an accident victim upon arrival at a hyperbaric chamber and how hyperbaric treatments benefit divers.
+Practice neurological assessments of a diving casualty and understand the importance of oxygen administration, information gathering and efficient communication and coordination with local rescue agencies.
+Find out what is done with an accident victim upon arrival at a hyperbaric chamber and how hyperbaric treatments are performed and benefit divers.

 Accommodations and meals are included in the EDAM tuition.
 EDAM participants will be housed in the Wrigley Institute for Environmental Studies dorm rooms and apartments.
 Meals are served in the Institute's cafeteria.